Bank Of America Is Leveraged For Success In Rising Rate Environment

 Normalized Net Interest Income:

 Over the last 20 years, net interest income (NII) has shown a fairly high correlation to long-term rates.
 BAC's NII has a .75 r-square from the 10-year yield.
-Over the long-term (see chart at beginning of report), long rates average roughly 5%.
-A 5% 10-year yield would indicate BAC NII of $64.7b vs last year's $41.1b, which equates to a 42% boost to 2016's earnings level ($0.62 of additional EPS).
-Current interest rate expectations do not anticipate a 5% rate anytime soon, but the exercise shines a light on how much BAC is underearning given the low interest-rate environment.
+Over the long term (see chart at beginning of report), long rates average roughly 5%.
+A 5% 10-year yield would indicate BAC NII of $64.7B vs. last year's $41.1B, which equates to a 42% boost to 2016's earnings level ($0.62 of additional EPS).
+Current interest rate expectations do not anticipate a 5% rate anytime soon, but the exercise shines a light on how much BAC is under-earning given the low interest rate environment.

 Normalized Earnings